Herbert Charles Wilson: Post-territorial politics

 Wilson returned to Edmonton after his retirement as speaker and continued to be an active community member.
 He served as President of the Edmonton Liberal Conservative Association in 1892, and of the Upper Canada Boys' Association in Edmonton in 1909, the North Alberta Medical Society, and the Alberta Medical Association in 1907.
-He was also a member of many community organizations—the Edmonton Old Timers' Association, Council of the College Physicians and Surgeons of the North-West Territories, Edmonton Electric Lighting and Power Company (presently EPCOR) and a patron of both the Edmonton and Fort Saskatchewan Rifle Associations.
+He was also a member of many community organizations and corporations—the Edmonton Old Timers' Association, Council of the College Physicians and Surgeons of the North-West Territories, Edmonton Electric Lighting and Power Company (presently EPCOR).
+He was a patron of both the Edmonton and Fort Saskatchewan Rifle Associations.

 Wilson spent a year in Europe with his wife and took post-graduate education in Edinburgh and London.
 In 1894, along with 5 other physicians, he sent a letter to Vital-Justin Grandin to support the building of a general hospital by the Grey Nuns, which was opened on December 15 of the next year.
 He served on the medical board, until his resignation in 1899 over a disagreement regarding patient admission.
 He was appointed Justice of Peace of Edmonton in 1895.

 Mayor of Edmonton

 In the 1895 municipal election, Wilson was elected mayor of Edmonton, defeating John Alexander McDougall.
 Important issues in the election included choosing a site for the building of the High Level Bridge, securing funds for a hospital, and lowering high insurance rates.

 Wilson was acclaimed mayor in 1896, but resigned in October the same year due to a dispute over town funds, stating "I regret very much that this simple affair has assumed such a disgraceful form [and] had to be fought out in the manner".

-He attempted a comeback in 1904 as he ran for alderman for the newly formed City of Edmonton, but he was defeated, finishing fourteenth of seventeen candidates.
+He attempted a comeback in 1904 by running for alderman for the newly formed City of Edmonton, but he was defeated, finishing fourteenth of seventeen candidates.